 Clone Existing Project.
 If you have a project you’d like to use as a starting point for another, first open the project you want to clone.
 Then go to the operating system menu bar and select File > Clone Project.
 The Clone Device Profile window opens; proceed as you would when creating a new project.

 Open/Import Local Project.
 Click this option to open any Afero project that was not saved by your local Profile Editor (typically this means another developer has shared a project with you by sending you a copy).

 Open Documentation.
 Click to open the developer documentation in a browser window.

 Once you’ve opened a project, you’ll see the Device Type Definition window, described further in Define the Device Type.

 Before going to the next section, let’s do a quick tour of the Profile Editor UI:

 The system menu bar contains a few items worth noting.
 Select:

-The leftmost section of the Profile Editor is the navigation bar.
-We’ll be working our way down the bar as we create a Profile.
-To close your current project, simply select Close Project at the bottom of the navigation bar.
+The leftmost section of the Profile Editor is the Navigation pane.
+We’ll be working our way down the pane as we create a Profile.
+To close your current project, simply select Close Project at the bottom of the Navigation pane.

-In the upper-right, you’ll see Discard and Save buttons.
+In the upper-right of the window, you’ll see the Discard and Save buttons.
 These always act on the values in the currently-visible window.

-Below the Preview area is a set of links to relevant developer documentation.
+Below the Preview pane is a set of links to relevant developer documentation.
 When selected, the documentation opens in a browser window or tab.